 A buffing brush has bit more of a denser head than a stippling one which enables you to evenly buff the product into the skin.
 This brush gives you a medium coverage if used for applying liquid foundations.
 Also, they do soak in a little bit of extra foundation since they are denser.

 They usually work well with powder products, such as, powder blusher, powder foundation.
 They are dense enough that you don’t have to keep dipping the brush into the product which makes it suitable for those who hasn’t got much time.

-In short, They are designed for buffing powder into the skin, buffing out any harsh blush, contour or any foundation lines.
+In short, A buffing brush is a multipurpose brush designed for buffing powder into the skin, and buffing out any harsh blush, contour or any foundation lines.

 A stippling brush generally has two sets of bristles:

 1. Synthetic white fibers at the top to pick up the product & help deposit it into the skin.

 2. Black natural fibers at the bottom which are comparatively denser.

 Such brushes work really great with liquid & cream products, be it a foundation, blusher, bronzer or highlight.
 It also acts as a polishing brush which gives a perfect sheen to your makeup.

 The more time you spend applying, the more airbrushed it will appear, so definitely not ideal for someone who is always running late.
 When applied correctly, the foundation actually stays on longer compared to the buffing brush.

 Both of these brushes give a flawless effect, It only depends on how you use them.
 Many makeup artists recommend using the stippling brush to apply the liquid foundation & blending it afterwards with a buffing brush so that it has a more seamless finish.